Check out our latest podcast featuring the experiences of formally detained folks in & out of the system!

 2. Volunteer for QDEP

 QDEP runs on people power!
 Volunteers are the life blood of our organization and we need community support to make it happen!
 Click HERE to learn more about volunteer opportunities!
-Stay Tuned For Information on The Next Volunteer Training By Following Us on Twitter, Instagram & Facebook!
+Stay Tuned For Information on The Next Volunteer Training By Following Us on Twitter, Instagram or Facebook!

 3. Join Our Member’s Board!